NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 outlook-offline i2 Offline mbsync → Maildir msmtp notmuch (local)

-gmail i3 Online IMAP direct to Gmail SMTP direct IMAP server-side
+gmail-personal i3 Online IMAP direct to Gmail SMTP direct IMAP server-side

-gmail-offline i4 Offline mbsync → Maildir msmtp notmuch (local)
+gmail-personal-offline i4 Offline mbsync → Maildir msmtp notmuch (local)

 Online Mode Architecture